thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 - directly managed by the OS and not the JVirtual machine
 - garbage collector does not have access to this
 - user has to deal with managing the allocated memory

-## What is interning of Strings?
+## What is heap space used for in spark?
+- Memory inside JVM
+	- divided into 4 different parts
+	- storage mem - spar cached data, broad cast variables
+	- execution memory - this memory is for storing data required during execution of spark tasks
+	- User memory - custom data structures, UDfs
+	- reserved memory: mem for spark's internal purposes
 ## What is off-heap space used for in Spark?
-- in spark, off-heap memory used for certain use-cases(interning of strings and JVM overheads)
+- in spark, off-heap memory used for certain use-cases
 - as per caching level, off-heap memory can be used to store ***serialized dataframes***
 - if we are running out of memory, we can try to use [off-heap memory more](https://medium.com/@sathamn.n/spark-on-heap-and-off-heap-memory-in-pyspark-7016b48f8512#:~:text=On%2DHeap%20memory%20refers%20to,managed%20by%20the%20operating%20system.%E2%80%9D)
+- Memory outside JVM
+	- off heap mem:
+		- overhead mem: string internings, VM overhead, thread stacks
+		- off heap mem: used to store serialized cached dataframes
+	- external process mem: used by processes that reside out of JVM, like Python or R processes

 ## How does JVM manages it's memory?
 - two ways: